-Visiting the oldest university of the English speaking world, is quite an experience.
-The University of Oxford, has a world class reputation for academic excellence, with internationally renowned tutors who provide high quality teaching.
-With each step that I took inside the campus, I was more and more in appreciation of the grandeur architecture.
-I was happy, to be visiting the exclusive sections, that served as a learning platform for famous alumni’s.
-Australian Prime Minister Malcolm Turnbull, Former PM David Cameron, Michael Palin and Bruce Kent are all Oxford students.
+Visiting the oldest university in the English speaking world is quite an experience.
+The University of Oxford has a world-class reputation for academic excellence, with internationally renowned tutors who provide high-quality teaching.
+With every step I took into the campus, I grew more appreciative of the grand surroundings.
+It is a college in a palace!
+From the architectural beauty to the exclusive sections, I was happy to be here and to be getting a chance to visit the school that once taught Australian Prime Minister Malcolm Turnbull, Former PM David Cameron, Michael Palin, and Bruce Kent.

 Oxford is the world’s 2nd-oldest surviving university with its roots tracing to 1096.
 The renowned University of Oxford has many colleges, and Brasonese is one of them.
 Each college admits students that come from different backgrounds and schools.
 It’s an incredibly diverse neighbourhood where passion for learning unites all students.
 As I strolled within, I noticed that most students here ride bikes.
 In my head, I always imagined Oxford students to be driving around in fancy cars.
 So to watch them grounded and hung in simplicity was an absolute delight.
 Oxford University rapidly grew 1167 onwards after Henry II supposedly forbade English students from attending the University of Paris.